 Pain control for endometriosis

-Your doctor may recommend pain-relief medicines, such as paracetamol and non-steroidal anti-inflammatory drugs, for example, ibuprofen for temporary relief.
+Your doctor may recommend pain-relief medicines, such as paracetamol and non-steroidal anti-inflammatory drugs, for example, ibuprofen, for temporary relief.
+But if they don’t help with the pain, you may need other types of pain management.

 Hormone medicines for endometriosis

-Hormone medicines may reduce the pain and severity of the endometriosis by suppressing the growth of endometrial cells and stopping any bleeding.
-But symptoms can return if you stop the treatment.
+Hormone medicines aim to reduce pain and the severity of endometriosis by slowing the growth of endometriosis.
+But symptoms can come back if you stop using these medicines.

 The Pill